rparth07/Prompt-Guide/docs/src/guide/chapter-2.md

 **Example:**
 ```
-Prompt: "Write a Python function that calculates the area of a circle."
+Prompt: Write a Python function that calculates the area of a circle.
-Demonstration: "def calculate_circle_area(radius):\n  return 3.14 * radius * radius"
+Demonstration: def calculate_circle_area(radius):\n  return 3.14 * radius * radius

 By providing a demonstration, the model understands the expected format and can generate a relevant response.

-Prompt: "Write a poem about the ocean."
+Prompt: Write a poem about the ocean.
-Demonstration: "In the vast blue sea, waves dance with glee, a sailor's heart is forever free."
+Demonstration: In the vast blue sea, waves dance with glee, a sailor's heart is forever free.

 Demonstrations inspire the model to follow a specific structure or style for poem generation.
 ```